Joseph Browning Paintings Header

 Sunday 12/31/1989 - Private Collection

 The Over Kandinsky's Serpent Rainbow paintings were my first series created in succession.
-I had the materials at hand and had pre-constructed the canvas, lace and paper pieces over the wood bases before painting each one.
+I had the materials at hand and had pre-constructed the canvas, cotton, lace and paper pieces over the wood bases before painting each one.
 I worked on all of them simultaneously, going from one to the other to the other.
 I would end up using this same simultaneous process on future paintings as it felt like I was creating a family of similar works, each with its own personality.
-I really enjoyed being the creator of these little families of paintings, perhaps because I chose not to create any human children in this lifetime...
+I really enjoyed being the creator of these little families of paintings, perhaps in part because I chose not to create any human children in this lifetime...

 Joseph Browning Paintings 036